blakeembrey/free-style/README.md

 console.log(buttonStyle) //=> "f65pi0b"
 ```

-**Tip:** The string returned by `registerStyle` is a unique hash of the content and should be used as a class in HTML.
+**Tip:** The string returned by `registerStyle` is a unique hash of the content and is used as the class in HTML.

 #### Overload CSS Properties